Sign In / Sign Out

 - Map and Locations

-In this concentration the focus is on the development of a framework for developmentally supportive, family-centered, culturally appropriate advanced nursing practice with infants, children and families.
-Courses are designed to prepare the student for certification in advanced practice nursing as a family nurse practitioner.
+In this concentration the focus is on the development of a framework for developmentally supportive, family-centered, culturally appropriate advanced nursing practice with infants and children.
+Courses are designed to prepare the student for certification in advanced practice nursing as a pediatric nurse practitioner.

 Doctor of Nursing Practice graduates are prepared to practice at the most advanced level of nursing.